devman-todd/Azure-Logic-Apps-VirusTotal-Severity-Analyzer/README.md

 <b>Step 1</b>
 <br/>
-If you don't already have an MS Azure subscription, you can create a free account [here](https://azure.microsoft.com/en-us/free) and try it out on a free trial.
+If you don't already have an MS Azure subscription, you can create a free account <a href="https://azure.microsoft.com/en-us/free" target="_blank">here</a> and try it out on a free trial.
 <br/>
 <br/>
 <img src="https://i.imgur.com/p5AKE0U.png" height="80%" width="80%">